Looking for an expert guide on the oval cut diamond shape?

 Diamonds with higher clarity grades are also more expensive.
 Luckily, oval cuts do not typically need a high clarity because of their brilliant cut.
 Step cut diamonds like emerald cuts or Asscher cuts need higher clarities.

-Brilliant cuts have short cuts that allow the diamond to sparkle and reflect light in a glittering effect.
+Brilliant cuts have short, choppy cuts that allow the diamond to sparkle and reflect light in a glittering effect.
 This technique makes it easier to hide inclusions that might otherwise be visible.

 This is also why it's important to look for a well cut oval shape first.
 If it can't properly reflect light, it won't be able to hide inclusions of cheaper clarity grades.